joshhchun/blog/content/posts/about/about.md

 My first ever software-related job was being a back-end developer for a start-up called **ZEmployed**, which was created at Notre Dame.
 I worked at ZEmployed in the summer after my Freshman year.
 I'm thankful for the experience because it gave me initial exposure to things like [Django Web Framework](https://www.djangoproject.com/), [Git](https://git-scm.com/), [Docker](https://www.docker.com/), and [Kubernetes](https://kubernetes.io/).
 This startup eventually got funded $50,000 while I was working there.

 My second job was at a company called **[Krugle](https://krugle.com/)**, a company based in Cupertino, California.
 My role at the company was a DevOps Engineer, and I worked there during the Fall semester of my Sophomore year.
 I'm thankful for my time at Krugle, because it was the first time that I worked at a large-scale company.
-Developing communication skills and seeing code being deployed at scale was very valuable.
+Developing communication skills and seeing code deployed at scale was very valuable.

 This summer, I will be working at **[MITRE](https://www.mitre.org/)** as a Software Engineer Intern in the Cyber Division at their Bedford, Massachusetts office.
 I don't know too many details on which specific team/project I will be working on yet, but I am beyond excited for the opportunity.